[By Prashansa M. Agrawal]

 Thus, as per the judgment in B.K.
 Education(supra), the right to sue accrues when the default occurs, which lasts for three years to be computed from the date of default.
 After the said period, an application under the Code would be barred under Article 137 of the Act except when the delay is explained and condoned as per Article 5.

-The contention, ‘Whether or not Article 18 pushes the date of default under the Code’ has been addressed in a few judgments over the years as provided below-
+The contention, ‘Whether or not Section 18 pushes the date of default under the Code’ has been addressed in a few judgments over the years as provided below-

 Prior to the Instant Case

 In Fernas Construction India Pvt.
 Ltd. v.
 RVR Projects Pvt.
 Ltd., the National Company Law Appellate Tribunal (“NCLAT”) held that Section 18 in Part I of the Act would not apply to an application under the Code as such an application is neither a suit nor can be regarded as a recovery proceeding.

 Thereafter in Jignesh Shah & Anr. v.
 Union of India & Anr., the question before the Supreme Court was whether a prior suit for recovery extends the limitation period for filing a subsequent winding-up petition.
 The Supreme Court answered the aforementioned in negative and remarked that the limitation period can only be extended by the provisions under the Limitation Act such as by way of Section 18 of the Act.

 Relying on the aforementioned judgment of the Supreme Court, the NCLAT in Sh G. Eswara Rao v..
 Stressed Assets Stabilisation Fund and Others held that the period of limitation under the Code commences from the date of default and this date of default can be forwarded to a future date only under Section 18 of the Act.